 Microplastic pollution commonly refers to plastics less than 5 mm in size and is becoming well known in oceans with strong links to laundering synthetic clothing.
-Presently, 70% of all textiles made is synthetic.
-Waste water treatment plants dispose of water into the ocean, restricting between 65 and 99% of all plastic microfibres.
-However, based on a very good filtration scenario capturing 98.4% of microfibres, Australia alone could be contributing the equivalent of 7,750 plastic grocery bags into oceans every week, in tiny particles just the right size to enter food chains, from our waste laundry water.
+Presently, 70% of all textiles made is synthetic, and 80% of all garments include lycra.
+Waste water treatment plants dispose of water into the ocean, restricting between 65 and 98% of all plastic microfibres.
+However, this means Australia alone could be contributing the equivalent of between 7,750 and 130,000 plastic grocery bags into oceans every week, in tiny particles just the right size to enter food chains, from our waste laundry water.

 The pressure on our oceans from plastic pollution, industrial pollution and climate change is intense.
 Urgent action is needed to reduce our impact on our beautiful oceans so vital for all life on Earth.

 Ocean Remedy's pilot studies into the ability of a washing bag to restrict microfibre pollution show that microfibres in laundry waste water can be reduced 83-90% by washing in an appropriate bag.

 The laboratory tested and proven Guppyfriend laundry bag is now available in Australia.
 Laundering your garments in these bags protects your clothing and our beautiful oceans.